xuxif/DeepMEI/README.md

   conda install repeatmasker -y
   ```
 #### Configure your server with a .yml file of conda in our server
+The above steps detail the installation process of all dependencies.
+We also provide a conda environment configuration file (deepmei.yml).Users only need to run the following code to configure the required environment.
  ```
    conda env create -n deepmei -f deepmei.yml